 Today we’re going to be talking about troubleshooting your WordPress site.
 Hopefully, you never have to use them, but these are some great things to know.

 First Troubleshooting Step

 So where do you find this information?
-Finding the WordPress version you’re running is as easy as going to your site’s dashboard.
+Finding the WordPress version you’re running is as easy as going to your site’s Dashboard or in Dashboard> Updates.
 It’s right there on your home screen.

 The version number for all your plugins will show on your plugins page.

 And for your themes, you’ll go to Appearance > Themes and click Theme Details.

 Great!
 You know what versions of everything you have on your site!
 Now, what do you do with that information…